Arthur Graham Rymill

 Arthur Graham Rymill (9 May 1868 – 10 September 1934) was a South Australian businessman and powerboat enthusiast.

 History

 Rymill was born on East Terrace, Adelaide, the third son of Henry Rymill (1836–1927) and Lucy Lockett Rymill née Baker (1839–1885).

-He was educated at Prince Alfred College and F. I. Caterer's Glenelg Grammar School, then started as a junior at the office of H. & F. Rymill.
+He was educated at Prince Alfred College and Glenelg Grammar School, then started as a junior at the office of H. & F. Rymill.
 He gained pastoral experience in several sheep stations in the State's north-east — Curnamona, Baratta, and Winninie — in the years 1892–1897 before returning to the office.
 In 1910 he was appointed managing director and executor of Canowie Pastoral Company, one of the best-known stud sheep breeders in Australia, liquidated in 1925.
 He also had interests in the Olive Downs, Gnalta and Weinteriga stations in New South Wales.

 He was a principal of H & F Rymill, a pastoral company founded by his father.
 He also served as director of several major South Australian companies: